Kwigg/KoboldCppDiscordBot/README.md

 > Changed the variables to be submitted in the prompt post request.
 It appears that this is the preferred way for KoboldCpp to work

 > Tweaked the variables to be LLaMA model compatible.

+> Introduced sentencepiece tokenisation of messages, as to feed the correct amount of tokens to koboldcpp.
+This change essentially adds support for the new RoPE scaling, as context size will be correctly handled by the bot.

 > Improved support for models not strictly trained on the Pyg dataset by detecting and trimming cases where the model starts hallucinating what users say to it without making new lines.